 Best for: Borrowers with near-prime credit

-LendingPoint specializes in working with borrowers who have near-prime credit — usually meaning a credit score in the upper 500s or 600s.
-With LendingPoint, you can borrow $2,000 to $36,500 with terms from two to five years.
+LendingPoint specializes in working with borrowers who have near-prime credit — usually meaning a credit score in the upper 600s.
+With LendingPoint, you can borrow $2,000 to $36,500 with terms from two to six years.

 Best for: Large loan amounts